-Credit cards are often vilified for the enticing ease with which you can get them, and the high interest rates you pay.
+Credit cards are often vilified for the enticing ease with which you can get them, and the high interest rates you sometimes pay.
 However, in some cases you really do bring your problems on yourself.
-While credit cards can offer helpful rewards and provide you with a valuable financial tool, their misuse can end in heartache and large amounts of debt.
-Here are 16 of the worst credit card mistakes you can make.
+While the best credit cards can offer helpful rewards and provide you with a valuable financial tool, their misuse can end in heartache and large amounts of debt.
+Even the smartest among us are guilty of some of these stupid credit card mistakes.

-However, lots applications for credit can be a red flag and damage your credit score.
-This can limit your ability to get good rates on home and auto loans down the road.
+Lots of applications for credit can be a red flag and damage your credit score.
+Why?
+Opening several credit accounts in a short amount of time represents a greater risk, especially for people who don't have a lengthy credit history.
+Hits to your credit score can limit your ability to get good rates on home and auto loans down the road.
 Instead of applying for every card you see, comparison shop for credit cards, and choose a card that is likely to suit your needs.
 When you get that card, use it responsibly before you consider applying for another credit card.

 Many people apply for credit cards for the low introductory rate, and are unpleasantly surprised when it comes to an end.
 Read the fine print so that you know when the intro period will end, and be aware that the end of the period could mean a rather high interest rate on balances you have accrued during the intro period.
 If you transfer a balance for the intro rate, try to create a plan to pay off the balance before the introductory period ends.
 Also, realize that a late payment or going over the limit can mean an immediate end to the introductory interest rate.

 Using the entire available balance on your credit card can result in a number of costly problems.
 Interest charges can put you over your limit, resulting in fees and a newer, much higher interest rate.
 Additionally, if you do not have any room on your credit card it can mean a lower credit score, since you are using up more of your available credit.

 6. Not reading notices from your card issuer